rapid7/insightconnect-plugins/checkpoint_ngfw/help.md

 #### Show Access Rulebase

-This action is used to show access rulebase.
+This action is used to show the access rulebase.

 ##### Input